anteskoric/SDNScripts/README.md

 Use Python 3.7.5 to execute the scripts.

-YOu should start the scripts on the core-NUC2 Raspberry Pi, with sudo rights.
+You should start the scripts on the core-NUC2 Raspberry Pi, with sudo rights.

 ```python
 sudo python {script_name}.py